Snyd0g/Workflow_OSCP/README.md

 # Workflow_OSCP
 **Ways to keep on track in PWK**  _The purpose of this is to better our process, and enable us to work together contributing to one another's success.
 Please remember, this doc will not be all-inclusive or cover every aspect you may encounter.
-It is mearly there to remind you of the process and help when your nerves make your brain forget a useful command._ **This is a work in progress and I'm sharing now to encorage collaboration.**
+It is merely there to remind you of the process and help when your nerves make your brain forget a useful command._ **This is a work in progress and I'm sharing now to encourage collaboration.**

 ## Initial Enumeration